iotaledger/iota-wiki/docs/get-started/glossary.md

 - **Balance:** Funds on the addresses (account).
 These are always available and cannot be deleted or forgotten.
 - **Blockchain Bottleneck:** The more transactions are issued, the more the block rate and size become a bottleneck in the system.
 It is no longer possible to capture all incoming transactions in a prompt manner.
 Attempts to speed up block rates result in more orphaned blocks (blocks are left behind) and reduce the security of the blockchain.
 - **Branch (IOTA 2.0):** A version of the ledger that temporarily coexists with other versions, each spawned by conflicting transactions.
-- **Bee:** Node software developed by the IOTA foundation using the Rust programming language.
 - **Bootstrapping attack:** An attack in which a node downloads malicious snapshot files, including invalid transactions and balances.

 ## C

-- **Curl:** This is one of the hash functions currently in use.
-It is based on the “sponge” construction of the Keccak inventors (SHA-3).
 - **Confirmed:** Confirmed transactions.
 Messages in the Tangle are considered for confirmation only when they are directly or indirectly referenced by a milestone that the Coordinator node has validated.
 To allow the nodes to recognize the milestones, all nodes that participate in the same network are configured with the Merkle root address of a Coordinator that they trust to confirm messages.
 Using this address, nodes can validate the signatures in milestones to verify whether the trusted Coordinator signs them.
 To make sure that new messages always have a chance of being confirmed, the Coordinator sends indexed milestones at regular intervals.
 This way, nodes can compare the indexes of their milestones to check whether they are synchronized with the rest of the network.
 - **CTPS:** Confirmed transactions per second.
 - **Cumulative Weight:** A system for valuing transactions.
 Each additional transaction that references a transaction increases its cumulative weight.
 When tips are selected, a path through transactions that has a higher cumulative weight is preferred.